tschleuss/foodbox/README.md

 ## To get started:

 * You must have `yarn` installed.
-    * If you have npm, install yarn through `npm install -g yarn`.
+    * If you have npm, install yarn through `npm i -g yarn`.
     * If you are using a unix system, you should use `sudo` first.
 * install all project dependencies with `yarn install`
 * start the development server with `yarn start`